Bit-Nation/BITNATION-Constitution/README.md

 # Article 3: We are a Future for Our World and Humanity.

 We’ll prevent eternal bloodshed through empowering people to compete through offering better governance services, rather than through imposing a one-fit-all governance model through the use of force.
-We’re creating a precedent for a beutiful universe of millions of entities, one for each preference and desire.
+We’re creating a precedent for a beautiful universe of millions of entities, one for each preference and desire.

 # Article 4: We are Sentinels, Universal and Inalienable.